While You Wait

 Upcoming dates: None currently scheduled

-Please note that on nights a Recovery Night speaker cannot be secured, an Emily Program Expert Series Q&A will be hosted.
+Please note that on a night a Recovery Night speaker cannot be secured, an Emily Program Expert Series Q&A will be hosted.

 Your experience on the path to recovery can inspire others and affirm that there is hope.
 If you are willing to share your recovery story in a genuine and honest way, please contact us.
 We’d love to hear from you!